BC Lietkabelis: 1993: Creating the Lithuanian Basketball League

 In 1993, basketball club Lietkabelis was one of the eight Lithuanian Basketball League founders.
 From 1996, after three decades, Lietkabelis factory left basketball world.
 The team's names were changing constantly: Kalnapilis (1996–1999), Sema (1999–2000), Panevėžys (2000–2001 ir 2004–2007), Preventa-Malsena (2001–2003), Aukštaitija (2003–2004) and Techasas (2007–2012).
 From January 2012, club's name reverted to the legendary one – Lietkabelis.
 In 20 LKL seasons the team's jersey was worn by such notable Lithuanian basketball players: Gintaras Bačianskas (19,7 points per game in LKL), Gintaras Kadžiulis, Kęstutis Kemzūra, Mindaugas Lukauskis, Paulius Staškūnas, Žydrūnas Urbonas and others.

 In the 1999–2000 season, Panevėžys team (named Sema at that time) participated in international tournament – FIBA Korać Cup for the first time after the country's independence.
 In 2004–2005 season and from 2007 to 2012, Panevėžys team participated in Baltic Basketball League's second division (renamed to BBL Challenge Cup in 2007).
 They also played in the BBL Elite Division from 2005 to 2007 and from 2012 to 2014.
 During ten years in this league, the team achieved first place twice in the BBL Challenge Cup (in 2005 as Panevėžys and in 2012 as Lietkabelis), they also won bronze medals twice as well (in 2008 and 2011 as Techasas).
 They won the BBL Elite Division, they won the bronze medals in 2016.
-In the LKL, the highest the team achieved was the quarterfinals, though they did come close in 2007 to reaching the semifinals, losing a very tough series to BC Šiauliai 1:2.
-In 2016, they also had a tough series against BC Lietuvos rytas, fighting hard in a losing sweep, though only lost the two away games in Vilnius 74:79 and 78:83.
+In the LKL, the highest the team achieved was the quarterfinals, though they did come close in 2007 to reaching the semifinals, losing a very tough series to BC Šiauliai 1–2.
+In 2016, they also had a tough series against BC Lietuvos rytas, fighting hard in a losing sweep, though only lost the two away games in Vilnius 74–79 and 78–83.

 In October 2008, the brand-new Cido Arena was opened in Panevėžys, which has 5656 seats for the basketball spectators.
 It became new Panevėžys basketball team home-hourt, replacing the Aukštaitija Sports Palace after 43 years.

+In October 2011, then club owner Darius Gaudiešius transferred the basketball club to a trio of businessmen - Algirdas Kriščiūnas, Antanas Kazys Liorentas and Kazimieras Antanynas, the latter related to the now-defunct Ūkio bankas.
+In January 2012, the team's old name, Lietkabelis, was restored.